 The BSSID Count field carries the total number of active BSSIDs in the multiple BSSID set.

+Profile Periodicity field indicates the least number of Beacon frames or DMG Beacon frames a STA needs to receive in order to discover all the active nontransmitted BSSIDs in the set.

 TGax Editor: Please replace all references to 'Active BSSID Count element’ in REVmd D1.4 to ‘Multiple BSSID Configuration element’.